ABC of Product Design

 X for xenial

 Xenial is actually a characteristic that means being friendly and open.
 For many products, this is the way to support a strong contract with the user.
 When your product makes a person feel at home, that is the way to success.
-The only thing to consider here is that home is where your heart is, so it can be anything that makes you interested and comfortable.
-Vise versa, any kind of tension means that sooner or later, the user will try to find something more comfortable and user-friendly.
+The only consideration here is that home is where your heart is, so it can be anything that makes you interested and comfortable.
+Conversely, any form of tension indicates that the user will seek something more relaxed and user-friendly sooner or later.

 Y for yummy

 Yummy actually is the total synonym for “delicious” as analyzed above.
-Once again, this characteristic reminds us how important it is to find the functions satisfying the user’s appetite by means of well-thought-out UX and beautiful, efficient UI.
+Once again, this characteristic underscores the importance of designing functions that satisfy users’ needs through well-thought-out UX and a beautiful, efficient UI.

 Z for zestful